Exhale (Sabrina Carpenter song): Composition

 "Exhale" is a "somber" midtempo R&B ballad that runs for two minutes and forty four seconds.
 Lyrically, the song is about pressure and anxiety in life and the need to take a breather or break from them.

 Music video

 A visualizer video accompanied the song's release.
 It features a digitally edited version of the single artwork moving around.
 The song's official music video was premiered on Carpenter's YouTube and VEVO channels on May 17, 2019.
 It was directed by Mowgly Lee and features Carpenter singing in a valley.
 At the end of the video, Carpenter's studio vocals turn into a live a cappella of her singing the song.
 John Blistein of Rolling Stone called the video "simple but affecting".
+The music video was re-released on July 27, 2024 shortly ahead of Carpenter's 2024 album Short n' Sweet.

 Live performances

 "Exhale" was performed as the encore on the Singular Tour.